This easy flaky pie crust recipe turns out every time just like Grandma’s! Step by step tutorial and tips and tricks to getting it just right!

-It takes a little finesse but once you get it, you’ll be able to whip up a perfect pie crust in five minutes flat without even checking a recipe.
-The secret lies in the 3-2-1 Pie Crust ratio….3 parts flour, 2 parts fat and one part ice cold water….and a pinch of salt of course.
+It takes a little finesse but once you get it, you’ll be able to whip up a perfectly flaky pie crust recipe in five minutes flat without even checking a recipe.
+The secret lies in the 3-2-1 Pie Crust ratio….3 parts flour, 2 parts fat and one part ice-cold water….and a pinch of salt of course.

 Before we jump into it let me share a few tips I have learned over the years of making terrible pie crusts to perfect ones.

 Make pie crusts in the morning if it is hot outside.